henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES.md

     - The process exits
     - The process uses up its time slice
     - The process requires another resouce that is not currently available or needs to wait for I/O cto complete
     - A resource has become available for a sleeping process.
-If there is a higher priority process ready to run, the kernel will run this instead
+If there is a higher priority process ready to run, the kernel will run this instead.
+(Preemption)
     - The process relinquishes the CPU using a semaphore or similar system call
 - Switching back
     - From an interrupt, just reverse all steps because it is asynchronous